 Speed is the rate at which a open or streaming data connection passes data.
 It is measured in megabits per second.
 In 2014, a speed or ‘bandwidth’ of 30 or 50 Mbps is typical for residential cable or fiber optic service.
 With their FIOS service, Verizon offers consumers speeds of up to 300 mbps.

 Because latency involves two end points, measurement entails choosing a remote web server or Internet page.
 In Windows, latency is measured using a command prompt and the PING or TRACERT commands.
-(This article is not meant to explain the command or be a procedural tutorial.
-Look it up or ask your neighborhood Geek).

-If you discover very short latency with some sites, but much longer with a few, then the problem is not within your home or local ISP infrastructure.
+That being said, if you discover very short latency with some sites, but much longer with a few, then the problem is not within your home or local ISP infrastructure.
 It is related to the remote site that is part of your test or something in the path that is closer to it than to you.
 But if you find that latency is poor for most of the sites that you choose in your tests, then the problem is very likely with your ISP or even in your own home or business.

 Here, then, are my suggestions for a great gaming experience-or similarly, a zippier web surfing session.
 Tips for reducing latency are offered in the footnote to #1…

 1. A fast internet connection: 25 Mbps or better should do.
 50 is much better if other family members like to watch Netflix or Amazon Prime while you access the Internet.*

 2. Try to use a direct connection to the Internet rather than WiFi.
 If that’s not possible, use the latest technology-an 802.11AC router.
 (If you really want to burn rubber, check out the Netgear Nighthawk series).
 Make sure that any switch or router inside your home supports 1 Gbps at each Ethernet port.